litestar-org/litestar/docs/lib/usage/the-starlite-app.rst

 .. note::

-    The `initial_state` can be a dictionary, an instance of :class:`ImmutableState <.datastructures.state.ImmutableState>` or :class:`State <.datastructures.state.State>`, or a list of tuples containing key/value pairs.
+    :class:`State <.datastructures.state.State>` can be initialized with a dictionary, an instance of :class:`ImmutableState <.datastructures.state.ImmutableState>` or :class:`State <.datastructures.state.State>`,
+    or a list of tuples containing key/value pairs.

 .. attention::

-    Any value passed to ``initial_state`` will be deep copied - to prevent mutation from outside the application context.
+    You may instruct :class:`State <.datastructures.state.State>` to deep copy initialized data to prevent mutation from outside the application context.
+To do this, pass ``deep_copy=True`` to the :class:`State <.datastructures.state.State>` constructor.

 Injecting Application State into Route Handlers and Dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^